spykard/Classification-HMMs/README.md

 # To Do

 * Fix general HMM code to be mapped on the states _s<sub>i</sub>_ depending on alphabetical order.
 However, I already have a smart implementation on Finegrained.py by using state names as labels instead of "pos"/"neg"/"neu".
+* On the IMDb artificial labels HMM, try to train it only on emotional words instead of all the words while using a state-of-the-art lexicon/tool/whatever.

 ## Counting